 • user_id: Show a specific member’s profile; default: none (accepts any numeric uesr id, i.e. user_id=”125″).

-This tutorial will help you create a User Field that will add an “Exclude my profile from the member directory” field at membership checkout.
+You can also let members opt out of the directory as part of membership checkout.
+Follow these steps to create a User Field that adds an “Exclude my profile from the member directory” field at membership checkout:

-1. From the administrative dashboard navigate to Memberships > Settings > User Fields.
+1. Navigate to Memberships > Settings > User Fields in the WordPress admin.

 2. Click the “+ Add Field Group” button.